cculianu/electrum-cash-protocol/protocol-methods.rst

     Note that the exact structure and semantics can depend on the bitcoind version, and hence the electrum protocol can make no guarantees about it.

-.. note:: The exact relay behaviour might depend on the bitcoind version of the server.
+.. note:: The exact relay behavior might depend on the bitcoind version of the server.

 .. note:: Server implementations should verify (e.g. by enforcing a minimum bitcoind version at runtime) that the backing bitcoind supports relay of transaction packages.
 For example, note that Bitcoin Core 26.0